iojini/apt-logistics-backup-destruction-ransomware/README.md

 ---

-### 12. Lateral Movement: Remote Execution & Deployment
+### 12. Lateral Movement: Remote Execution, Deployment, & Malicious Payload

 Searched for evidence of remote execution tool usage and discovered that the threat actor utilized the following tool to execute commands on remote systems: PsExec64.exe.
 PsExec64 is a Sysinternals remote administration tool that is commonly repurposed by threat actors for malware deployment.
 The tool was executed from the compromised CEO workstation (i.e., azuki-adminpc) and likely used to execute commands on multiple remote Windows systems simultaneously.
 In addition, the threat actor executed the following deployment command: "PsExec64.exe" \\10.1.0.102 -u kenji.sato -p ********** -c -f C:\Windows\Temp\cache\silentlynx.exe.
 The full PsExec64 command shows the target system (10.1.0.102), use of the kenji.sato account credentials, and the path to the ransomware payload executable.
 The -c flag copies the specified executable to the remote host for execution, and -f forces the copy even if a file with the same name already exists on the remote system.
 The the ransomware payload "silentlynx.exe" was deployed to C:\Windows\Temp\cache\.